 Located along the Sanibel Causeway bridge, Causeway Islands Park isn’t your usual stretch of Southwest Florida sand.
 The “beach” occupies a thin strip of sand on either side of the busy Sanibel Causeway.

-While it’s not the most relaxing place for a seaside escape in the area, Causeway Island Park is a convenient stopover point between Fort Myers and Sanibel Island.
+While it’s not the most relaxing place for a seaside escape in the area, Causeway Islands Park is a convenient stopover point between Fort Myers and Sanibel Island.

-Thanks to a consistent breeze, the park is also a fantastic spot for wind sports like windsurfing and kite surfing.
-With miles of open water to explore and easy parking, it’s also a great place to launch a kayak or stand-up paddleboard adventure.
+Thanks to a consistent breeze, the park is one of the best beaches in Fort Myers for wind sports like windsurfing and kite surfing.
+With miles of open water to explore and easy parking, Causeway Islands Park also a great place to launch a kayak or stand-up paddleboard adventure.